Tietgen-ITU/FunctionalProgramming-Notes/vault/books.functionalProgrammingUsingFSharp.Chapter2.higherOrderFunctions.md

 id: FjstSJv4zejYRgJldG6e4
 title: Higher Order Functions
 desc: ''
-updated: 1644061890542
+updated: 1645000498442
 created: 1644061302013
 ---
 Functions are what is called first class citizens.
-That means that a function can be an arugment of another function and the return value of the function can be a function returning that value.
+That means that a function can be an argument of another function and the return value of the function can be a function returning that value.

 ## The value of a function can be a function
 ![](/assets/images/2022-02-05-12-44-55.png)